tensorflow/tfjs-core/docs/tutorials/performance.md

 up to the given `NDArray`.
 This means that the UI thread can do other things while it is waiting for the GPU work to be done, mitigating jank issues.

-> You should *not* call other `NDArrayMath` functions while waiting for the `Promise` to resolve as this may introduce a stall when we call the underlying `gl.readPixels` command.
-A common pattern is to only call `NDArray.getValuesAsync()` at the end of your loop, and only call the loop function again inside the resolved `Promise`.
+> You should *not* call other `NDArrayMath` functions while waiting for the `getValuesAsync` `Promise` to resolve as this may introduce a stall when we call the underlying `gl.readPixels` command.
+A common pattern is to only call `NDArray.getValuesAsync()` at the end of your main application loop, and only call the loop function again inside the resolved `Promise`.